lhnguyen102/cuTAGI/docs/autoapi/pytagi/nn/conv2d/index.rst

    This layer performs a convolution operation, which is a fundamental building block in convolutional neural networks (CNNs).
 It slides a kernel (or filter) over an input tensor to produce an output tensor.
-This implementation is designed to work with probabilistic inputs and leverages a C++ backend for performance.

    :param in_channels: Number of input channels.
    :type in_channels: int